GMT : +2 hours

 The unit of currency in Zambia is the Zambian Kwacha, which is divided into 100 Ngwee.
 Inflation has rendered the Ngwee obsolete.
 Bank notes currently available are in denominations of K10 000, K5 000, K1 000, K500, K100, K50 and K20.
 A K10 coin is also in circulation.
 Some hotels, shops, restaurants and other retail outlets in major towns accept valid international credit cards.
 MasterCard and Visa are accepted for payment.
 It must be noted that many shops and retail outlets especially in the rural areas do not accept credit cards and it is essential to have a reserve of local currency in these areas.
 Most international hotels and tour operators in Zambia only accept payment for accommodation and tours in hard currency such as US dollars, British pounds, Botswana Pula and South African Rand, with the US Dollar the most widely accepted foreign currency.

 Valid passports are required by all foreign nationals to enter Zambia – Your passport should be valid for a minimum period of 6 months from the date of entry into Zambia and have 2 blank pages.
 British citizens require visas and these can be obtained on any port of entry into Zambia, valid for a stay of up to 14 days, or prior to travel – see www.zhcl.org.uk.
 British citizens will have to pay £35 (USD 50) per person for a single entry visa & £ 55 (USD 80) per person for a double entry visa, payable in either Sterling or the US Dollar equivalent.
 It is important to carry the exact amount with you, as change may not be available.
 Multiple Entry visas cannot be obtained on arrival & must be obtained prior to departure.
+It may be possible to pay for your visa on arrival by credit card, but we still recommend you take the appropriate cash due to the unreliability of these facilities.
 All air arrivals must be in possession of a valid return/onward ticket and visitors must be able to prove that they have sufficient funds to cover their stay in the country.
 Citizens of other countries must check prior to travelling regarding their visa requirements.
 There is an international departure tax of US$ 25 per person and domestic tax of US$ 8 per person, usually included in the cost of your airline ticket.

 Most businesses and shops are open between 08h30 and 17h00 on weekdays and between 08h30 and 13h00 on Saturdays.